-DPN is shown to be associated with both non-modifiable and modifiable cardiovascular risk factors.3 4 The pathogenesis of DPN remains unresolved.
-IPN is also shown to be associated with cardiovascular risk factors, with hypertension and abdominal obesity being the two most consistent factors.
+DPN is shown to be associated with both non-modifiable and modifiable cardiovascular risk factors.^{3 4} The pathogenesis of DPN remains unresolved.5 IPN is also shown to be associated with cardiovascular risk factors,^{6 7} with hypertension and abdominal obesity being the two most consistent factors.8 end of article.

 Sensory nerve fibres comprise fibres of different diameter.
-Large fibres are responsible for touch, vibration and joint position sensation, while small fibres are responsible for thermal and pain sensation.9 Based on the preferential fibre diameter involved, DPN and IPN can be subtyped into small-fibre neuropathy (SFN), large-fibre neuropathy (LFN) and mixed-fibre neuropathy (MFN).
-10
+Large fibres are responsible for touch, vibration and joint position sensation, while small fibres are responsible for thermal and pain sensation.9 Based on the preferential fibre diameter involved, DPN and IPN can be subtyped into small-fibre neuropathy (SFN), large-fibre neuropathy (LFN) and mixed-fibre neuropathy (MFN).10